×

 Causes of Cervical Spondylosis

-Cervical spondylosis is primarily caused by age-related changes in the spine.
-As we age, the spinal discs lose their water content, becoming less flexible and more prone to damage.
+Cervical spondylosis develops mainly due to spinal degeneration that occurs with aging.
+With aging, spinal discs lose moisture, reducing their flexibility and making them more susceptible to damage.
 Additionally, repeated stress and wear on the neck, poor posture, injuries, and genetic factors can contribute to the development of cervical spondylosis.

 Risk Factors of Cervical Spondylosis

-Several risk factors increase the likelihood of developing cervical spondylosis.
+Multiple elements can increase the risk of developing cervical spondylosis.
 These include advancing age, a sedentary lifestyle, occupations involving repetitive neck movements or heavy lifting, smoking, obesity, and a family history of the condition.
-Understanding these risk factors can help in taking preventive measures.
+Being aware of these risk factors enables the adoption of preventive measures.

 Who is most at risk for getting cervical spondylosis?